 #2 Grapes.
 Most of us know about chocolate being poisonous to dogs, but its important to note that grapes are too.
 I had no idea, but luckily, it seems like a lot of people do know about this because its a common reason for people to call the emergency room.
 Ingesting even a single grape or raisin can cause serious damage to a dog or cat’s kidneys, so its important to get them seen by a vet if this happens.
 While I’m on the subject, lilies, the plant, are also toxic to pets.
 Best familiarize yourself with foods, plants, etc that are toxic to pets (click here for a comprehensive list).
 If you think your pet may have gotten into something, you can call the ASPCA poison control hotline to figure out what to do, that number is 888-426-4435.
 Stay on the safe side, shall we?

-#3 Marijuana ingestion – symptoms – unable to stand, urinary incontinence, unresponsive or over-reactive when you bring your hand towards their face, lethargic…these are a scary combination of symptoms that pet owners often bring their pets to the emergency room for, not always aware of (or admitting to be aware of) the cause.
+#3 Marijuana ingestion – symptoms – unable to stand, urinary incontinence, vomiting, unresponsive or over-reactive when you bring your hand towards their face, lethargic…these are a scary combination of symptoms that pet owners often bring their pets to the emergency room for, not always aware of (or admitting to be aware of) the cause.
 If your pet is otherwise healthy and suddenly starts showing these symptoms, be aware that they may not be dying, they may just be highly intoxicated.
 Treatment usually involves induced vomiting, fluids, sometimes hospitalization, and a lot of rest.
 It is a good idea to bring your pet to the vet if you know its gotten into your stash, even if you are worried about what the doctor will think.
 Definitely bring your pet in if the ingested substance contained chocolate or raisins, or if your pet is vomiting.
 I promise, the Doctor is not going to get you into trouble, so you can be honest right away instead of making them do detective work to figure out what’s wrong.
 According to one of the Veterinarians I spoke to about this topic, if the pet got into straight marijuana, it doesn’t necessarily need to go to the ER since Marijuana itself is not toxic.
 But if the pet is vomiting, it is a good idea to bring the pet in so they can be given anti-nausea medications.
 The combination of vomiting and decreased cognitive functioning is dangerous in this case because it can lead the pet to aspirate, ie swallow its own vomit, which can lead to aspiration pneumonia, which can be deadly.
 If the pet ingested a marijuana treat containing chocolate or raisins, that must be brought to the hospital because those substances can damage the kidneys.